Clinical features and management of sepsis in the asplenic patient

 - Baylor College of Medicine

 Splenic function is lost when the spleen has been surgically removed, is congenitally absent, has atrophied following repeated infarction (eg, sickle cell disease), or has infarcted following splenic artery thrombosis (including therapeutic embolization for splenic hemorrhage).
 In addition, splenic function is reduced in the neonate and may be abnormally reduced (ie, hyposplenism or functional asplenia) when the spleen is engorged with blood (eg, splenic sequestration crisis associated with sickle cell disease, malaria, splenic vein thrombosis) or infiltrated (eg, sarcoidosis, amyloidosis, tumors, or cysts).
-(See "Approach to the adult patient with splenomegaly and other splenic disorders".)
+(See "Approach to the adult with splenomegaly and other splenic disorders".)

 Asplenic patients and those with impaired splenic function are at risk for a fulminant sepsis syndrome, usually due to Streptococcus pneumoniae.
 The importance of the spleen for clearance of bacteria and humoral immune response, conditions leading to asplenia, clinical manifestations of infection in the asplenic patient, and the management of postsplenectomy sepsis will be reviewed here.
 The terms "postsplenectomy sepsis" and "asplenic sepsis" are largely interchangeable, since the functional defects are the same regardless of whether the causative process is congenital or acquired.
 In this topic review, we will use the term "asplenic sepsis" to include all asplenic patients.

 The prevention of sepsis in the asplenic patient is discussed separately.
 (See "Prevention of sepsis in the asplenic patient".)